 4.4.1.
 All school devices have anti-virus software where this is feasible.
 This software is updated at least weekly for new virus definitions.
-IT Support is responsible for ensuring this task is carried out and will report to the head if there are any concerns.
+Technical Support is responsible for ensuring this task is carried out and will report to the Head and Head oof computing if there are any concerns.
 All USB peripherals such as keydrives must be scanned for viruses before use.
 (See also BYOD paragraph 8.)